There are several significant features of our universe that seem to be firmly established by observation:

 In this atmosphere, it is not surprising that there are other potentially productive models of our universe that have escaped serious scrutiny.
 One possibility, promoted by Lee Smolin and a few others, is that our universe is dissipative - that it might be viewed as the inside of a black hole.
 Mass 'falls into' our universe from 'outside', to spiral in its turn into other black holes, thus matter is 'flowing through' our universe.

-One must choose words carefully here - outside our universe and inside a black hole are not science, because they are not observable.
+One must choose words carefully here - outside our universe and inside a black hole are not science, because they aren't observable.
 Most descriptions of black holes are grossly unscientific.
 Any concept that is self-consistent is a valid subject of mathematics, but any scientifically-defensible theory must be based upon what we can observe, for example objects decelerating to zero movement and absolute zero temperature as they approach an event horizon.
 The properties of a scientific event horizon must be physical - near-infinite density in a thin shell and near-zero entropy, among others.
 The only thing science can hope to accomplish is to show consistency between equations modelling a black hole event horizon, the appearance to us of the limits of our universe, and what we see in between.

 The rate of 'expansion' of the universe could vary with time with a dissipative model, since its mass would decrease with time by Hawking radiation and increase with matter falling into it, the latter exceeding the former unless the temperature 'outside' the universe is lower than the equivalent temperature of the universe as a black hole.
 These are being modelled by 'dark energy' within the big bang model.
 There is still a creation event - the initial creation of the black hole event horizon - but probably without the singularity implicit in the traditional big bang.
 (Quantum gravity theory might avoid the singularity in the big bang model; the question doesn't arise in equilibrium models.)
 In fact, most of the mass of our universe might already be in internal black holes.
 Current observations indicate that most of the mass of our universe has not yet been detected except by its gravitational effects within spiral galaxies.

 It is conceivable in fact that all the mass of our universe is black holes.
 The current assumption is that a black hole small enough that its effective temperature is greater than that of the background radiation (about the mass of our moon at present) will evaporate at an accelerating rate, finally vanishing in a puff of radiation.
 But, everything else in our universe is quantized - why not black holes?
 If the ground state of a black hole is a Higgs, then all of the mass in our universe derives from them.
-Not to mention that the Higgs is a possible candidate for dark matter.

 Some objects in our universe combine the red-shift of extreme distance with the brightness of much closer objects.
 And, light variations from some are observed that makes it appear that they are of stellar dimensions, hence their name: quasars - Quasi-Stellar objects.
 They seem too compact to be the source of sufficient energy to match the big bang model (although they might be black holes with a very large amount of matter falling into them).
 And, while they are fairly evenly distributed around us angularly, all have large red-shifts - none are 'close to us'.
 One astronomer, Halton Arp, began to suspect, first on statistical grounds, that quasars were associated with other objects with much smaller red shifts - an apparent impossibility in the standard model.
 When his statistics were attacked (not entirely without reason), he switched to looking methodically for cases where 'impossible' visible links between such objects seemed to exist, and started finding them.
 He then was in essence blackballed from North American observatories, and had to seek refuge in Germany.
+(The same thing happened to those who noted that other stars must have planets too, and proposed looking for them.
+Unconventional views are clearly toxic to too many astronomers.)

 Fortunately, science is self-correcting (just slow at it, sometimes): new images from the Hubble Space Telescope are demonstrating that Arp's suspicions were justified in one respect - there is much more gravitational lensing than was expected a few years ago.
 The gravitational field of middle-distance objects can magnify the apparent brightness of far objects, and make far objects visible in several places around nearer objects.
 (Don't be surprised if Arp's 'connecting filaments' turn out to be artifacts of gravitational lensing, not real connections.)
 Hubble images are also showing that the current model of quasars needs considerable revision.
 Still, given Arp's experience, not to mention the peer-approval grant system, it is hardly surprising that few young astronomers feel like entertaining such possibilities as that quasars are where 'outside' energy appears in our universe to keep it going, that some red shift might be quantized, that the properties of a shell of Bose-Einstein condensate or similar quantum construct might be consistent with the appearance of the limits of our universe including those quasars ...